THE ENERGY SECTOR IN ASTURIAS

 The following Degrees from the University of Oviedo related to the energy sector are noteworthy:

-- Erasmus Mundus Masters Course in Sustainable Transport and Electric Power Systems
+- Erasmus Mundus Master’s Degree in Sustainable Transport and Electrical Power Systems

-- Master’s Degree in Electrical Energy Conversion and Power Systems
+- Master in Conversion of Electric Power and Power Systems

 - Master’s Degree in Energy Engineering

 Approved Vocational Training with 15,000 registered students, more than the 35 % in technical degrees, completes the technical qualification of the Asturian workforce, combining theoretical training with work experience in companies.

 FAEN is the regional Energy Agency of Asturias.
 It acts as a collaborative entity of the regional energy industry, extending its activity to the sectors of electricity, gas, renewable energy, petroleum and derivative, energy and energy-related financial markets and other sectors connected to energy.

 FAEN collaborates with the regional government, companies and Technology Centres undertaking training and awareness activities, as well as participating in European projects in the sphere of energy savings and efficiency and the use of renewable energies.